DestinyVolt/D-D/Squiddle/Squiddle.md

 Bag of Keys \
 Ivory Statuette with space for Gem to be inlaid \
 Dragonscale Coated in Platinum (500gp) \
-Toffee Candy (from leader of House Jorasco, Magical)
+Toffee Candy (from leader of House Jorasco, Magical) \
+Potion of Haste \
+Scroll of Tensor's Transformation

 #### To Do:
-(2 Days) Til the Gala
+(0 Days) Til the Gala \
+(0 Days) Get Guards and Wards scroll from Oswyn

 #### Future Levels:
 **Wizard 10:** \